 Our share ownership and retention guidelines for non-employee directors require each director to own shares of our common stock with a value of at least 10 times the annual cash base retainer, or \$600,000 in value, within five years of becoming a director.
 Until the ownership requirements are met, non-employee directors are required to retain 60% of any shares they receive (on a net after tax basis) under our Director Compensation Plan.
-Each of our directors is in compliance with these guidelines except for Ms. Esteves and Mr. Joyce who both joined the Board in October 2021.
+Each of our directors is in compliance with these guidelines.